 Research in the Workforce and Organisation of Care Theme examines how financial and non-financial incentives and constraints influence the behaviour and performance of individuals and the organisation of care within the health care sector.

-Research in the Health Behaviour and Inequality Theme contributes to the evidence base relating to the effectiveness and cost-effectiveness of public health interventions and to the understanding of inequalities in health and health behaviour.
+Research in the Health Behaviour Theme contributes to the evidence base relating to the effectiveness and cost-effectiveness of public health interventions and to the understanding of inequalities in health and health behaviour.